coldclimate/omnomfrickinnom/content/blog/2020-10-28-okonomiyaki-meets-wales.markdown

 tags: ["japanese", "bacon","cabbage", "2020"]
 ---

-This week I ran across okonomiyaki on twitter (mostly because I jokes about the potencial farts from a cabbage and egg based meal), but we had a big green cabbage to use up, so I figered I'd have a go.
+This week I ran across okonomiyaki on twitter (mostly because I jokes about the potential farts from a cabbage and egg based meal), but we had a big green cabbage to use up, so I figured I'd have a go.
 I read a few recipes online and several were topped with fine sliced belly pork (which I didn't have) but I did have some excellent unsmoked bacon.
-I also didn't have several of the other common ingrediants, so much so that I really should be ashames to call this okonomiyaki really.
+I also didn't have several of the other common ingredients, so much so that I really should be ashamed to call this okonomiyaki really.

-Whilst prepping everything I added some fine sliced leek top that would have otherwise gone off, resulting in the disctintly Welsh finish.
+Whilst prepping everything I added some fine sliced leek top that would have otherwise gone off, resulting in the distinctly Welsh finish.

 ## You will need